HasanAlyazidi/react-native-sectionlist-sidebar/README.md

 > Use `renderSectionHeader` only if you need to add components to the section headers.
 For simple headers use `sectionHeaderTextStyle`.

-> `sectionHeaderHeight` must br equal to section header's height with top and bottom margins, paddings, and borders.
+> `sectionHeaderHeight` must be equal to section header's height with top and bottom margins, paddings, and borders.

 ### Custom sidebar item component
 ```js